jnun/5daydocs/work/tasks/review/45-setup-complete-success-validation.md

-# Add Setup Complete Success Validation
+# Task 45: Add Setup Complete Success Validation

 ## Related Tasks
 - Do this last (validates all other setup.sh improvements)